 by Sam Weatherley, Memories and Mayhem.

 Geirangerfjord is one of Norway’s most popular tourist sites.
-UNESCO declared it as a World Heritage Site in 2005, and it’s easy to see why.
-There is an almost magical feel to Geirangerfjord with its filled with sparkling blue water.
-It’s no wonder that Disney got inspiration for Frozen from the Fjord.
+UNESCO declared it a World Heritage Site in 2005, and it’s easy to see why.
+With its sparkling blue water, Geirangerfjord has an almost magical feel.
+It’s no wonder Disney got inspiration for Frozen from the Fjord.
+So, get ready to discover more about this fantastic UNESCO World Heritage Site in Europe.

 Geirangerfjord